Takakiriy/typrm/README.md

         mkdir work1  #template: __Name__
         cd    work1  #template: __Name__

-Write "variable_name: value" at "settings:" for the part you want to change to.
+Write "variable_name: value" at `settings:` for the part you want to change to.
 Write the #template: tag at the end of the same line as the part you want to change.
 (You can write it on a separate line, it will be explained at the following section.)